-This blog is run by Sloane Miller, who lives with food allergies.
-She also wrote “Allergic Girl,” a book about her experiences.
-Some posts are about her own experiences, but the rest are mostly helpful recipes for people with food allergies and their families, including quite a few gluten- and nut-free desserts.
+This blog is run by Sloane Miller, a psychotherapist and licensed social worker specializing in food allergy management, and the author of “Allergic Girl."
+Some posts are about her own experiences, but the rest are mostly helpful recipes for people with food allergies and their families, all of which are tree nut-free and seafood-free.

 Keeley McGuire’s goal as a mom and blogger is to make life with food allergies fun.
 Her blog focuses on allergy-related events, foods, recipes, and products.
 Parents of kids with food allergies can get the latest developments as she travels to food allergy-related conferences around the world.
 She also has links to products that make it easier to live with food allergies.